Fundamental Lemma for Data-Driven Analysis of Linear Parameter-Varying Systems: Main results

-If we assume the system is \emph{completely} state-observable, there exists always an injective linear map which can be used to reproduce any state, given the DT-LPV-SS representation and any scheduling and output mapping.
-However, the notion of \emph{complete} state-observability is rather conservative.
-Hence, we use the notion of \emph{structural state-observability}, which can be understood as complete state-observable in the almost everywhere sense \cite{Toth2010}.
-Note that if $\SSR$ is minimal, and thus structurally state-observable, then it is guaranteed that $p\in\mc{P}_{\mr{SS}}^{(\mr{obs})}$.
-With the following lemma we show that for a finite trajectory there always exists an initial condition when the LPV system admits a state-space representation (see e.g. \cite{CoxToth2021} for a similar result). \begin{lemma} Given a $\Sigma$ represented in terms of a minimal $\SSR$ with $\mf{B}=\pi_{(u,p,y)}\mf{B}_{\mr{SS}}$.
-For any $(w,p)=(\col(u,y),p)\in\Bfint{}{[1,T]}$ for which there is completion in $\mf{B}$, there exists an $\mt{x}\in\mb{X}$, such that
+If we assume $\SSR$ is \emph{completely} state-observable, there exists always an injective linear map that can be used to reproduce any state, given any $(u,p,y)\in\mf{B}$.
+However, the notion of \emph{complete} state-observability is rather conservative and the weaker notion of \emph{structural state-observability} is adequate for our purposes.
+Note that if $\SSR$ is minimal, and thus structurally state-observable, then $\mc{P}_{\mr{SS}}^{(\mr{obs})}$ is trivially non-empty.
+With the following lemma we show that for a finite trajectory there always exists an initial condition when the LPV system admits a SS representation (see e.g. \cite{CoxToth2021} for a similar result). \begin{lemma}[Initial condition existence] Let $\SSR$ be a minimal realization of $\Sigma$, with $\mf{B}=\pi_{(w,p)}\mf{B}_{\mr{SS}}$ and IO partitioning $w=\col(u,y)$.
+For any $(w,p)\in\Bfint{}{[1,T]}$, there exists an $\mt{x}\in\mb{X}$, such that